ALOK101023/apnacollege-demo/README.md

 # apnacollege-demo
-this is my 2nd Git Repository
+this is my 2nd Git Repository.
 Author - Alok Mallik